 Certain foods can cause a spike in blood sugar, boosting insulin.
 The overproduction of insulin in the bloodstream allows for changes that can lead to the growth of pore-clogging cells.
 Stick to whole grains, beans, and vegetables, and cut down on carbohydrates such as pasta, white rice, white bread, and sugar.

 Get Out And Get Active

-Stress is definitely one of the main causes of acne outbreaks!
+Stress is one of the main causes of acne outbreaks!
 Good thing there's exercise to help cut down on stress.
-Not only are you burning off unwanted fat, exercise can also increase blood circulation, which sends oxygen to your skin cells and carries waste away.
-Of course, remember to always take a nice shower after a workout as sweat can irritate skin – and lead to breakouts.
+You are burning off unwanted fat, and exercise can also increase blood circulation, which sends oxygen to your skin cells and carries waste away.
+Of course, always take a nice shower after a workout as sweat can irritate skin – and lead to breakouts.

 Leukotriene B4 is a molecule that can increase sebum and cause inflammatory acne.
-Good ol' Omega-3 fatty acids can control its production; so make an effort to include this in your diet.
-Omega-3 fatty acids can be found in food such as walnuts, avocados, flaxseed oil, and salmon.
+Good ol' Omega-3 fatty acids can control its production, so include this in your diet.
+Omega-3 fatty acids can be found in walnuts, avocados, flaxseed oil, and salmon.

 Wash Your Face Properly

 Daily exposure to makeup, sweat, smog, dust, and dirt clogs the pores.
 If you don't wash properly, these build up on your skin and fill pores, resulting in unsightly blackheads and pimples.
-Double cleanse your face thoroughly with a cleansing oil and gentle cleanser twice a day.
+Double-cleanse your face thoroughly with a cleansing oil and gentle cleanser twice daily.

 Each bodily process depends on how hydrated you are.
-Water cleanses the liver and kidneys letting the body efficiently excrete hormones, so always drink the recommended eight glasses of water per day.
+Water cleanses the liver and kidneys, letting the body excrete hormones efficiently, so always drink the recommended eight glasses of water daily.
 Better hydration, better skin.
 It's a win-win.